-Holders of record of our common stock and Series B preferred stock at the close of business on August 25, 2017 (the "Record Date") will be entitled to vote on all matters.
+Holders of record of our common stock and Series B preferred stock at the close of business on July 27, 2018 (the "Record Date" will be entitled to vote on all matters.
 On the Record Date, we had shares of common stock issued and outstanding.
 Each share of common stock is entitled to one vote per share.
 On the Record Date, we had shares of Series B preferred stock issued and outstanding.
 Shares of Series B preferred stock are entitled to vote with common stock on each proposal on as converted basis, for a total of votes.
 Common stock and Series B preferred stock represent our only two classes of voting securities outstanding.
-Cumulative voting shall not be allowed in the election of directors or any of the proposals being submitted to the stockholders at the meeting.
+Cumulative voting shall not be allowed in the election of directors or any of the proposals being submitted to the stockholders a the Annual Meeting.
 For the transaction of business at the Annual Meeting a quorum must be present.
-A quorum consists of a majority of the shares entitled to vote at the meeting.
-In the event there are not sufficient votes for a quorum or to approve any proposals at the time of the Annual Meeting, the meeting may be adjourned to a future time and date.
-Common stock and Series B preferred stock will vote together as a class on each proposal.
-1 -1-
+A quorum consists of not less than one-third of the shares entitled to vote at the Annual Meeting.
+In the event there are not sufficient votes for a quorum or to approve any proposals at the time of the Annual Meeting, the Annual Meeting may be adjourned to a future time and date.
+Common stock and Series B preferred stock (on an as-converted basis to common stock) will vote together as a class on each proposal.
+Revocability of Proxies You can revoke your proxy at any time before it is exercised by timely delivery of a properly executed, later-dated proxy, by delivering a written revocation of your proxy to our Secretary, or by voting at the Annual Meeting.
+The method by which you vote by proxy will in no way limit your right to vote at the Annual Meeting if you decide to attend in person.
+If your shares are held in the name of a bank or brokerage firm, you must obtain a proxy, executed in your favor, from the bank or broker, to be able to vote at the Annual